-- Share ownership by employees at all levels of the business - Building a diverse and equitable workplace driven by the effective implementation of Investec's employment equity plan - Maximising the potential of employees by fostering a culture of continuous learning.
+- Share ownership by employees at all levels of the business - Building a diverse and equitable workplace - Maximising the potential of employees by fostering a culture of continuous learning.

-The people section of the scorecard consists of two sub-sections: employment equity and skills development.
+The people section of the scorecard consists of two sub-sections: (i) employment equity and (ii) skills development.